lamps-wg/automation-keyusages/draft-brockhaus-lamps-eu-rail-keyusages.md

 [RFC Editor: Please remove this appendix in the release version of the document.]

+Version 01:

+* Broadened the scope to general automation use case and use ERJU as an example.

+* Fixed some nits reported.

 Version 00:

-Initial version of the document following best practices from RFC 9336 and RFC 9509
+* Initial version of the document following best practices from RFC 9336 and RFC 9509